 Operations and support expense primarily consists of compensation costs for employees who support our operations, costs of customer and shopper support, costs to attract and onboard new shoppers, allocations of various overhead and occupancy costs, and depreciation and amortization expense.
 Compensation costs include salaries, taxes, benefits, bonuses, and stock-based compensation expense.
 We anticipate additional operations and support expense during the period in which the registration statement of which this prospectus forms a part becomes effective as a result of the stock-based compensation expense associated with our RSUs for which the liquidity event-based vesting condition will be satisfied upon such effectiveness.
 See the section titled "-Critical Accounting Policies and Estimates-Stock-Based Compensation-Restricted Stock Units and Restricted Stock."
-We also expect to incur additional stock-based compensation expense in future periods as additional RSUs meet their service-based vesting conditions, calculated using the accelerated attribution method.
+We also expect to incur additional stock-based compensation expense in future periods as additional RSUs meet their service-based vesting conditions, calculated using the accelerated attribution method for RSUs with a liquidity event-based vesting condition and using the straight-line method for RSUs granted following the closing of this offering and without a liquidity event-based vesting condition.

 We expect to continue to invest in our operations and hire additional employees, third-party consultants, and contractors to support our operations.
-As a result, we anticipate that our operations and support expense will increase on an absolute dollar basis for the foreseeable future and vary from period to period as a percentage of revenue.
+As a result, we anticipate that our operations and support expense will increase on an absolute dollar basis for the foreseeable future and vary from period to period as a percent of revenue and as a percent of GTV.